 JACK (stiffly): Yes.

 On the desk, in the foreground, is a large scrapbook of pictures and news clips.
-If one has read the book, one knows this scrapbook has to do with the hotel, but in the movie the nature of the scrapbook is never identified, and if one has no knowledge of the scrapbook one would never guess that in it is the history of the Overlook, and that Jack is using the scrapbook as a base for a writing project.
+If one has read the book, one knows this scrapbook has to do with the hotel and that Jack wants to write a tell-all book on its sordid history, but in the movie the nature of the scrapbook is never identified.
+If one has no knowledge of the scrapbook one would never guess that in it is the history of the Overlook, and that Jack is using the scrapbook as a base for a writing project.

 The camera viewing Jack from the side of Wendy, over the scrapbook, we see the false red elevator to the right behind him.